Signaletic operads: Preliminaries

 where~$A$, $B$ and~$C$ are three binary subtrees and the substitution is performed at any node of the tree (not necessarily at the root).
 The \defn{Tamari lattice} is the partial order on binary trees with~$n$ internal nodes whose cover relations are given by right rotations. \end{definition}

 The Tamari lattice is known to be a lattice.
-Its Hasse diagram (graph of cover relations) is the graph of an $(n-1)$-dimensional polytope, called the associahedron, see \eg~\cite{Loday}.
+Its Hasse diagram (graph of cover relations) is the skeleton (graph of vertices and edges, see \cite{Ziegler-polytopes}) of an $(n-1)$-dimensional polytope, called the associahedron, see \eg~\cite{Loday}.
 We have represented in \cref{fig:TamariLatticeBinaryTrees} the Tamari lattice for~$n = 4$ and in \cref{fig:associahedra} J.-L.~Loday's $2$- and $3$-dimensional associahedra.